Chart Color Schemes

 Wallington features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 86.0% of all households, including 45.8% couples with children, 29.8% couples without children, and 8.0% single parent families.
-Non-family households account for the remaining 14.0%, with lone person households at 13.6% and group households comprising 2.0%.
-The median household size is 2.9 people, larger than the Rest of Vic. average of 2.4.
+Family households account for 86.0% of all households, consisting of 45.8% couples with children, 29.8% couples without children, and 8.0% single parent families.
+Non-family households make up the remaining 14.0%, with lone person households at 13.6% and group households comprising 2.0% of the total.
+The median household size is 2.9 people, larger than the Regional Vic. average of 2.4.

 Frequently Asked Questions - Households